Gross Indecency: The Three Trials of Oscar Wilde

 Gross Indecency: The Three Trials of Oscar Wilde is a 1997 play written and directed by Moisés Kaufman.
 It deals with Oscar Wilde's three trials on the matter of his relationship with Lord Alfred Douglas and other men.

 Background

-Homosexuality (specifically, sodomy) was illegal in 1890s United Kingdom.
+Homosexuality was illegal in 1890s United Kingdom.
 Wilde had a relationship with Lord Alfred Douglas, a younger man, whose father wanted it to end.
-Following a failed private prosecution for criminal libel that Wilde brought against Douglas's father, the Marquess of Queensberry for statements he had made accusing Wilde of sodomy, Wilde was charged with "committing acts of gross indecency with other male persons".
+Following a failed private prosecution for criminal libel that Wilde brought against Douglas's father, the Marquess of Queensberry, for statements he had made accusing Wilde of sodomy, Wilde was charged with "committing acts of gross indecency with other male persons".

 The first trial was brought by Wilde for libel, while the second and third trials against Wilde were for "gross indecency".
 The jury at the second trial did not reach a verdict; at the third trial, Wilde was convicted and sentenced to hard labour.

 Kaufman created the play from extensive research and uses quotes from "contemporary court documents, newspaper accounts and books by and about Wilde," openly referring to his sources by sometimes having actors read from them on stage.